TUALATIN CHAPTER, NSDAR, LAKE OSWEGO, OREGON

 COMMUNITY INVOLVEMENT

-Tualatin Chapter members march in the annual Lake Oswego 4th of July Parade, led by our own “Betsy
+Tualatin Chapter, NSDAR, members march in the annual Lake Oswego Fourth of July Parade, led by our own “Betsy

 Ross”.
 During Constitution Week in September, we celebrate by mounting public displays of DAR and other